Faculty Frequently Asked Questions

 An accommodation is a modification, adjustment, or elimination of a barrier to a program or service to give an individual with a disability the opportunity to participate on an equal basis.
 Accommodations are not designed to give the student an advantage over other students, to alter a fundamental aspect of the course, or to compromise academic rigor.

 Approximately 200 students are currently eligible for academic and/or housing accommodations on this campus, however this number increases every year.

-The Access Services Director is responsible for determining eligibility for accommodations and for determining reasonable accommodations.
+Access Services is responsible for determining eligibility for accommodations and for determining reasonable accommodations.
 In some circumstances, accommodations may be determined after consulting with other departments and/or resources on campus.